isandeepMakwana/SQL/USING.md

 **USING**

 instead of 'ON' we use USING
-it simplify our Query  but we only 'USING' when the column name is same in both tables
+it simplify our Query  but we only use 'USING' when the column name is same in both tables

 ```SQL